shubhammittal92/User-Management-Dashboard/README.md

 ### 'Future Improvements'
 If given more time, I would consider implementing the following improvements:

+### 'Backend Integration:'
-Backend Integration: Integrate a backend API for managing users and connecting the frontend with a database.
+Integrate a backend API for managing users and connecting the frontend with a database.
+### 'Advanced User Management:'
-Advanced User Management: Add role-based access control to manage user permissions.
+Add role-based access control to manage user permissions.
-Testing: Implement more comprehensive unit and integration tests using libraries like Jest and React Testing Library.
+### 'User Authentication:'
-User Authentication: Add login and authentication features for securing the dashboard.
+Add login and authentication features for securing the dashboard.